AnthonyEdmonds/govuk-laravel/docs/forms.md

 The Model is made available to each FormRequest via the `$this->subject` property.

+### Skippable

+Set this const to `true` to show the skip button which links to the `skip` method on the Question.

+### Loops

+Set this const to `true` to return to the question after submitting the Question.
+Useful for questions such as file uploads where you want to allow multiple selection.

+Ensure you provide an exit from the loop using the `skippable` functionality.

 ## Routing

 A route macro is provided to handle all forms.
 Add the following to your `routes/web.php` file: